AidanSweeny/work-day-scheduler/README.md

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
 ```
+The moment.js librarys can be used for the timing elements of the project.
 ### Installing

 To install this project one must go through the GitHub website in order to clone this project.
 Clicking on the cone or download button and then copying the link that comes from that.
 One can then go into the Terminal application, and use the following command to copy the files: